 - Social and community structures are disappearing.
 We are relational, social creatures for whom safety is primarily experienced in smaller numbers of under 150 people.
 Yet over the last 20+ years, things that keep us well together - family and local community - have fallen apart and been replaced by either isolation, or digital connection.
 Socially and politically, we are more polarised than ever, with divides across age, race, class, income, gender...
 We need new forms of community that allow us to safely be our unique selves, together.

 - Climate breakdown is happening.
 We must act soon or face the extinction of our species.
-This means those of us who are willing and able doing what we can to i) steward the land and support the return of wild nature, and ii) move towards more sustainable sources of energy, food and shelter.
+This means those of us who are willing and able doing what we can to i) steward the land and support the return of wild nature, and ii) move towards more sustainable sources of energy, food, water and shelter.
 There is still time, just, and there is hope.

 We currently see phenomena such as depression, anxiety, extreme climate events or species decline as problems that need to be fixed.
 What if rather than pathologising them, we saw these things as incredibly valuable messages that hold the key to our future: cries from our bodies and the Earth saying "help, we're out of balance"?
 This is the voice of harmony, of homeostasis.